Kitware/pybsm/docs/release_notes/pending_release.rst

 * Added a few `ignore_missing_imports = True` to `mypy` config.

+* Added option for using interpolation when using scenario.atm and niirs

 CI/CD

 * Optimized to not run anything but `publish` when `tag`.